Frank Murkowski

-Frank Hughes Murkowski (born March 28, 1933) is an American politician and a member of the Republican Party.
-He was a United States Senator from Alaska from 1981 until 2002 and the eighth governor of Alaska from 2002 until 2006.
+Frank Hughes Murkowski (born March 28, 1933) is an American politician.
+A member of the Republican Party, he served as a United States Senator representing Alaska from 1981 to 2002 and as the eighth governor of Alaska from 2002 to 2006.

+Murkowski was the Republican nominee for Alaska's sole congressional district in 1970, but lost to his Democratic opponent Nick Begich.
+In 1980, he was elected to the United States Senate, and was reelected in 1986, 1992, and 1998.

+Murkowski ran for governor of Alaska in 2002 to replace Democratic incumbent Tony Knowles.
+He defeated Lieutenant Governor Fran Ulmer in the general election and took office on December 2, 2002.
+Murkowski resigned his U.S. Senate seat before taking office and appointed his daughter, Lisa Murkowski, to replace him.
 In his 2006 re-election bid, he finished in third place in the Republican primary behind Sarah Palin and John Binkley.
-Murkowski is notable for having appointed his daughter, Lisa Murkowski, to replace him in the U.S. Senate after he resigned his Senate seat to become governor of Alaska.

 Early life and education

 Murkowski was born in Seattle, Washington, the son of Helen (née Hughes) and Frank M. Murkowski.
 His paternal grandfather was of Polish descent.
 Murkowski attended Ketchikan High School in Alaska, graduating in 1951.
 He studied at Santa Clara University from 1951 to 1953, and earned a BS in economics from Seattle University in 1955.
 He joined the United States Coast Guard in the summer of 1955 and served until 1957 – the year his daughter Lisa was born.
 He was stationed in Sitka and Ketchikan, Alaska, and aboard the cutters Sorrel and Thistle.
+Another daughter, Carol, is married to the son of State Sen. Arliss Sturgulewski, a former gubernatorial nominee.

 Career

 After a stint at Pacific National Bank and further study at Pacific Coast Banking School, Murkowski became Alaska's youngest commissioner at the time when he was appointed Commissioner of Economic Development, aged 33, and was elevated to the presidency of the Alaska National Bank of the North in 1971.
 He has also headed the Alaska Bankers Association and – in 1977 - the Alaska State Chamber of Commerce.

-He ran for Alaska's sole U.S. House seat in 1970, but was defeated by Democratic state Senator Nick Begich.
+He ran for Alaska's sole U.S. House seat in 1970, but was defeated in a landslide by Democratic state Senator Nick Begich.